EasyPost/easypost-java/UPGRADE_GUIDE.md

 For example:

 - The static method `Shipment.buy()` is now accessible in the Shipment service via `client.shipment.buy("shp_...")`.
 - The instance method `myShipment.lowestRate()` is still accessible only via a Shipment instance because there is no API interaction.
-- The instance method of `refresh()` has been removed becasue you can no longer use object to make a HTTP request.
+- The instance method of `refresh()` has been removed because you can no longer use an object to make a HTTP request.

 Instances of an object cannot be initialized directly.
 Instead, use the service to create the instance via a `create`, `retrieve`, or `all` API call.